Mahasthangarh: Anecdote

 There is a local legend that Shah Sultan Balkhi Mahisawar arrived at Pundravardhana in the garb of a fakir (mystic holy pedlar of Islamic philosophy) riding a fish.
 (Mahisawar is Persian word meaning a 'person who rides a fish').
 He came from Balkh in Afghanistan with a retinue.
 The period of his arrival is variably put at 5th century AD, 11th century AD and 17th century AD.
 At that time there was a king named Parasuram with his seat and palace in Mahasthangarh.
 Mahisawar requested Parasuram for a piece of land to spread his prayer mat on which he could pray.
 The request was granted but the prayer mat started expanding as soon as it was laid on the ground.
 When the prayer mat reached the area around the palace bewildered Parasuram declared war.
 In the beginning the battle seemed to be favouring Parasuram.
 A scavenger Harapala informed Mahisawar that it was difficult to defeat the royal troops because of the pool called Jiat Kunda.
 A dead soldier bathed in the waters of Jiat Kunda came back to life.
 On knowing this Mahisawar asked a kite to drop a piece of beef in Jiat Kunda.
 When this was done, the pool lost its powers.
 The royal troops were on the verge of defeat.
 The commander of the royal troops, Chilhan, with a large number of his followers, went over to Mahisawar.
 Thereafter Parasuram and many members of the royal family committed suicide.
 There are many variations of this anecdote, some of which are sold in Bengali booklets in and around Mahasthangarh/Pundravardhana.

 Some antiquity comparisons

-Mahasthangarh dates back to at least 3rd century BC and is acknowledged as the earliest city-site so far discovered in Bangladesh.
+Mahasthangarh dates back to at least 3rd century BC and is acknowledged as the earliest city-site discovered thus far in Bangladesh.
 Somapura Mahavihara at Paharpur in Naogaon District was once the biggest Buddhist monastery south of the Himalayas.
 It dates from the 8th century AD.
 Mainamati ruins in Comilla District date back to 6th–13th centuries AD.
-In neighbouring West Bengal, the ruins of Pandu Rajar Dhibi on the banks of the Ajay River in Bardhaman district date back to 2000 BC.
+In neighbouring West Bengal, the ruins of Dihar at Bishnupur subdivision of Bankura district date back to the 2700 BC.
+The ruins of Pandu Rajar Dhibi on the banks of the Ajay River in Bardhaman district also date back to 2000 BC.
 However, this recent archaeological discovery has not yet been properly studied by outside experts and specialists in this field, and as such the historical value of many of the statements must be considered as uncertain.
 The ruins at Chandraketugarh in 24 Parganas South and Rajbadidanga in Murshidabad district date back to the early years of the Christian era.